arbv/avr-context/README.md

 Please keep in mind that coroutines facility depends on context switching facility.

-For example, you can dedicate one of the C or C++ source files in the project (e.g. `avrcontext.c`) to the definitions of the functions which implement functionality of the library.
-In this case you can put the following content into that file (assuming that the library is in the `avr-context` directory):
+For example, you can dedicate one of the C or C++ source files in the project (e.g. `avrcontext.c`) to the definitions of the functions which implement the functionality of the library.
+In this case, you can put the following content into that file (assuming that the library is in the `avr-context` directory):

 ```
 #include <stdint.h>